-- Name of the seller of electricity - Purchases of electricity from a person other than the Market Operator (MWh) that are liable acquisitions for the ESS compliance period h This should be in accordance with clauses 29(2) or 59C(2) of the Regulation
+- name of the seller of electricity.9 - purchases of electricity from a person other than the Market Operator (MWh) that are liable acquisitions for the ESS compliance period - purchases of electricity from a person other than the Market Operator (MWh) that are liable acquisitions for the period between 2:30pm and 8:30pm AEST on the 4 peak days of the PDRS compliance period.

+e This should identify the recipient in accordance with clauses 29(2) or 59C(2) of the Regulation f Clause 10(2A) of Schedule 4A to the Act.